Skip to main content

 Obligations and debts

-Clatri has two separate systems for handling debt: credit cards and obligations.
-They work differently, show up in different parts of the dashboard, and serve different purposes.
-It's worth understanding both.
+Clatri has two separate systems for handling debt: the one for credit cards and the one for obligations.
+They work differently, appear in different parts of the dashboard, and serve different purposes.
+Worth understanding both.

 Credit card debt

-When you record an expense with a credit card -- by chat, statement, or banking integration -- the card's debt goes up automatically.
+When you log an expense with a credit card — by chat, statement, or bank integration — that card's debt rises automatically.
 You don't have to do anything extra.
 If the card is used in multiple currencies, the system tracks debt per currency separately.

 The full flow:

-• You record an expense with the card -> debt goes up by the expense amount, in the corresponding currency
+• You log an expense with the card → debt rises by the amount of the expense, in the corresponding currency

-• You import a CC statement -> transactions are recorded as expenses and the system can also sync the actual debt balance from the statement per currency
+• You import a credit card statement → transactions are recorded as expenses and the system can also sync the actual debt balance from the statement per currency

-• You pay the card -> tell the agent from which account and how much ("pague 2 millones de la Visa desde Bancolombia" -- paid 2 million on the Visa from Bancolombia).
-The system deducts from your account and reduces the card's debt
+• You pay the card → you tell the agent from which account and how much ("I paid 2 million off the Visa from Bancolombia").
+The system subtracts from your account and subtracts from the card's debt

-• You update debt manually -> from the card detail or by chat ("mi tarjeta ahora debe X" -- my card now owes X) you can correct the balance when you want to align it with reality
+• You manually update the debt → from the card detail or by chat ("my card now owes X") you can correct the balance when you want to align it with reality

-On the card detail screen you see: total debt broken down by currency, a utilization bar against the credit limit, a 6-month evolution chart, the transaction history, and a separate debt history.
+In the card detail screen you see: total debt broken down by currency, a utilization bar against the credit limit, a 6-month evolution chart, transaction history, and a separate debt history.

 Today that history includes:

-This means you can review not just individual purchases, but also how the card's balance evolved as a consolidated debt.
+That means you can review not just individual purchases, but also the balance evolution of the card as consolidated debt.

-In net worth, credit card debt shows as a separate liability.
+In net worth, card debt appears as a separate liability.

 Obligations

-An obligation is a debt between two parties that isn't tied to a payment instrument.
-Bank loans, money you owe someone, financing plans, pending invoices -- or the reverse: money someone owes you.
+An obligation is a debt between two parties not tied to a payment instrument.
+Bank loans, money you owe someone, financings, pending invoices — or the other way around: money owed to you.

 Payable and receivable

-• Payable -- you owe someone.
-A bank loan, appliance financing, money a friend lent you.
+• Payable — you owe someone.
+A bank loan, an appliance financing, money a friend lent you.

-• Receivable -- someone owes you.
-You lent money to a family member, a client hasn't paid you, a friend owes you their share.
+• Receivable — someone owes you.
+You lent to a family member, a client hasn't paid you, a friend owes their share.

 In net worth: payable debts subtract, receivable debts add.
 They're separate categories from credit card debt.